 Extbase and Fluid follow the principle of Convention over Configuration.
-That means that many tasks will work automatically if you respect certain naming conventions for classes, files and method names.
+That means that many tasks will work out of the box if you respect certain naming conventions for classes, files, and method names.
 Furthermore, this principle improves the consistency and readability of your code.
-Thus it is much easier for extension developers to understand how unknown extensions (based on Extbase) work, because the structure is always the same und common tasks are solved in the same way.
+Thus it is much easier for extension developers to understand how unknown extensions (based on Extbase) work because the structure is always the same, and common tasks are solved in the same way.

 Generally, classes are written in

 lowerCamelCase.
-In addition, the name must be detailed and meaningful.
+Besides, the name must be detailed and meaningful.

 Abbreviations are to be avoided.

 Every extension based on Extbase contains certain folders in the main directory:

 - Here resides the complete source code for the extension.
 Only PHP files are allowed, each one containing exactly one class or interface.
 All classes (or interfaces) are loaded via the autoloader mechanism when needed.

 - The configuration of the extension is located here: FlexForm configuration, TCA definitions, TSconfig, and TypoScript files.
 Subfolders can be created when they are needed or helpful.

 This folder contains static resources of the extension.
 This means all files which are not PHP files but are necessary for the execution of the extension.
 This might be code from libraries, template files, images, CSS files, and so on.

 It is distinguished between public (